mynormh/slicks-slices/notes.md

 - To use netlify functions (AWS lambda under the hood) we need to add `netlify.toml` and point to our `functions/` dir.
 For each function we need a folder and a file with the same name.
 - In these functions we can import or require anything installed in our global `package.json` but sometimes our serverless functions get so big that we want an individual `package.json` for a single function.
 In Netlify we can simply do `npm init` inside the function folder and it'll be scoped to that function.
 - For emails normally we'd use a transactional email provider (e.g.: Postmark) but for test purposes we can use `ethereal.mail` by the nodemailer team which will create a temporary test email account.
 We create an account with them and use the given credentials.
+- We put the base of our serverless functions URL in `.env` to make it flexible in case we don't wanna deploy it to Netlify.

 ## CSS Tricks